Brendonovich/prisma-client-rust/docs/pages/extra/partial-types.md

 [`rspc`](https://www.rspc.dev/),
 where receiving updates is more ergonomic as structs rather than a list of changes.

-Currently `partial!` only supports scalar fields.
-Support for relations will be considered once [nested writes](https://github.com/Brendonovich/prisma-client-rust/issues/44) are implemented.
+A more general `partial!` does not yet exist, as supporting relations is not possible until [nested writes](https://github.com/Brendonovich/prisma-client-rust/issues/44) are supported.

+## Setup

+Using partial macros requires the same setup as [Select & Include](/reading-data/select-include#setup), as `module_path` must be provided.

 ## Example